naginny/round-robin-tournament/README.md

 calculating rankings based on wins and head‑to‑head results.
 The interface is designed to be simple and intuitive, providing immediate visual feedback through a dynamic grid and ranking list.

+### Behind the scenes

+I'm still learning the ropes with Docker and Symfony, but I decided to use them for this small project, because (well, for practice in the first place) Docker eases setting up the project on different machines by providing a consistent development environment, and my capability to deal with Symfony (or frameworks in general) clearly was this task requestor's interest.
+One of the project requirements was to implement UnitTests to cover the functionality.
+Here I've had a problem, I didn't manage to set up a testing database.
+Unfortunately, reusing main one, despite that it is not a good practice in general, also did not succeed.
+Here reveals an ugly truth about me: I am not very good at configuring things (:
+So, to satisfy the UnitTest coverage at least partially, I have used a stub for Entity Manager and completely avoided database interactions in test mode.

 ---

 ## Setting up and hands-on